V-Cent/TTE/docs/tech/tov.md

 ### Manual Cancel

-*:{'media' : 'media/tov/manualCancel.mp4', 'forcedvideo' : true} Also called Free-Run Cancel (FRC), Manual Cancel is a basic battle technique where you can cancel the recovery frames of attacks.
+*:{'media' : 'media/tov/manualCancel.mp4'} Also called Free-Run Cancel (FRC), Manual Cancel is a basic battle technique where you can cancel the recovery frames of attacks.
 This technique can be used in all characters in the PS3 version (while in manual mode), while in the vanilla only Repede can use it with a skill.*

 For the Repede skill, it enables the user to use Manual Cancel in any direction (360 degrees) and also use it in semi-auto mode.